tjcsl/ion/docs/source/setup/postinstall.rst

 Increasing RAM
 ==============

-With the default RAM size of 512MB, you may run into performance constraints.
-Additionally, ElasticSearch will not run with less than 1GB of RAM.
-It is highly recommended to bump the VM's amount of memory, through VirtualBox Manager, to at least 1.5GB.
+With the default RAM size of 1024MB, you may run into performance constraints.
+If you encounter signifigant issues, it is recommended to bump the VM's amount of memory, through VirtualBox Manager, to at least 2GB.